ArduPilot/ardupilot_wiki/plane/source/docs/soaring.rst

 functionality:

 #.
 If modes AUTO, FBWB or CRUISE are entered, and Soaring is enabled, the throttle is set to zero provided the aircraft is above :ref:`SOAR_ALT_MIN<SOAR_ALT_MIN>` altitude and the aircraft then begins gliding.
 #.
-In AUTO, if the aircraft descends to :ref:`SOAR_ALT_MIN<SOAR_ALT_MIN>` altitude, throttle is re-enabled and the aircraft will begin to climb to the altitude of the next waypoint.
+If the aircraft descends to :ref:`SOAR_ALT_MIN<SOAR_ALT_MIN>` altitude, throttle is re-enabled and the aircraft will begin to climb to the altitude of the next waypoint.
 If that waypoint altitude is less than :ref:`SOAR_ALT_CUTOFF<SOAR_ALT_CUTOFF>` altitude, then Soaring can not begin before reaching the waypoint.
 If it is above :ref:`SOAR_ALT_CUTOFF<SOAR_ALT_CUTOFF>` altitude, then Soaring can occur once that altitude has been reached.
-In FBWB or CRUISE modes, if  :ref:`SOAR_ALT_MIN<SOAR_ALT_MIN>` altitude is reached, an RTL will be initiated, so the pilot must disable Soaring, or change to a mode other than FBWB or CRUISE to climb back above :ref:`SOAR_ALT_CUTOFF<SOAR_ALT_CUTOFF>` to begin gliding again and prevent an RTL beginning.
 #.
 When the aircraft reaches :ref:`SOAR_ALT_CUTOFF<SOAR_ALT_CUTOFF>` altitude, throttle is set to zero again.
 #.
 If, during gliding flight, the air is estimated to be rising at more than
    :ref:`SOAR_VSPEED<SOAR_VSPEED>` and the :ref:`RC switch position<soaring_rc-switch>` allows it, the aircraft will automatically enter LOITER mode.
 While in LOITER mode the aircraft will adjust the loiter position to better centre the thermal.